aimeos/aimeos-docs/src/admin/jqadm/panel-templates.md

 # Detail template

-The details template for a panel must be stored in you own Aimeos extension in `./admin/jqadm/templates/<panel name>/item-standard.php` and consists of the
+The details template for a panel must be stored in your own Aimeos extension in `./admin/jqadm/templates/<panel name>/item-standard.php` and consists of the:

 * navigation bar including Save/Cancel buttons
 * left sidebar with sub-panels